keithalewis/lac/README.md

 a list of argument types that terminated by `void` on the input stream.
 It returns a `cif` type.

-The `loadv` function loads a variadic function.
-The end of the fixed arguments is indicated by an ellipsis `...` instead of `void`.
+If an ellipsis `...` is encountered then the function is variadic.

 ## Call